The Functions of Conjunctions

 A detailed guide to using conjunctions properly

 Conjunctions are an integral part of the English language.
 If used properly, they can improve almost any type of writing.
 From business writing to academic writing, conjunctions help create better sentences.
 However, using them incorrectly or not using them at all results in choppy and incoherent writing.
-This article will explain what conjunctions are and how to use them properly in your writing.
+This article will explain what conjunctions are and how to use them properly.

 A conjunction is a part of speech that functions as a connector between two sentences, clauses, phrases, or words.
 We often use conjunctions in speech without realizing it.
 In writing, they can be effectively used in lieu of starting a new sentence.
 The proper use of conjunctions allows for more natural flow and rhythm in your writing.
 The improper use of conjunctions often results in writing that sounds choppy and disjointed.